M00NSH0T/m00nsh0t.github.io/_pages/YouTube.md

 ---
 title: YouTube series
-excerpt: My series on predicting hurricanes using Machine Learning
+excerpt: This first season focuses on the problem of predicting the track of hurricanes using machine learning.
+I plan to bring additional technologies into future seasons, such as 3d printing and robotics.
+Check it out.
 permalink: /youtube/
 image: youtube.jpg
 background-image: youtube.jpg